 Not everyone took kindly to this though.
 Some of the users there accused me of trying to poach members from the Escapist.
 (A little true.)
 But then, what was the Escapist anymore?
 Just a dead husk in almost every sense of the term, and everyone knew it.
 All the contributers that made it what it was and the things that I loved were all gone.
 And I'm sorry, but I do not feel guilty for trying to rescue members from a dying site that was on its last legs.
 I'm not going to pretend my motives were entirely selfless, but at the same time, I wouldn't have brought Sanctuary up at all if I wasn't willing to take care of the remaining community or if I didn't have the knowledge and resources to do so.

 But I did have the knowledge, and I most certainly had the resources.
-So, after running a forum poll for a few days to gauge interest, I dusted off the domain, resurrected the site, cleaned out everything from the community of Sanctuary v1.0, and reopened it to anyone who wanted to join.
+So, after running a forum poll for a few days to gauge interest, I dusted off the domain, resurrected the site, cleaned out everything from the community of Sanctuary v1.0, and reopened it to anyone who wanted to join on May 8th 2018.
 Thankfully, we did get a surge of members, but not as many as I'd hoped.
 But we all seemed to believe in the site, and for me, that was enough.
 As the months went by, I renovated the forum a bit, and began to start making content for it.
 We started with Twitch but quickly dropped it due to numerous issues.

 During this time, the Escapist was finally bought out and the rights transferred to someone else, that someone else being Russ Pitts.
 While not too relevant to our story here, this transfer made me somewhat optimistic for the existing Escapist community, and if the site was good enough, I might have even closed Sanctuary down and moved back over.
 But alas, it was not.
 After the announcement of the buyout, the site began to get somehow even worse, and remained like that for some months.